hyper63/hyper-ci-bump/README.md

 }
 ```

 Now a changelog will be generated and/or appended to for the repo.
-Any lifecycle can be enabled/disabled:
+Any of the following lifecycle can be enabled/disabled using this method:

 `bump`, `changelog`, `commit`, `tag`